Jim Bagby Jr.

 The highlight of his 1941 season would ensure that his name would live forever, if only as the answer to a trivia question.
 It is almost impossible to convey the atmosphere and the national mania that was singularly focused on July 17, 1941.
 For the previous 56 games, Joe DiMaggio had hit safely at least once.
 The streak was the centerpiece of the nation’s newscasts; it was followed breathlessly by newspapers and fans to the exclusion of all else.
 Attendance for Yankees games both at home and on the road soared.
 Some 67,000 fans turned out at Cleveland’s Municipal Stadium that night to see if “Joltin’ Joe” could extend the streak.

 Cleveland starter Al Smith pitched the first 7 1/3 innings.
-He walked Joe once, then got some exceptional help from third baseman Ken Keltner, who made two stellar grabs to retire DiMaggio his next two times up.
+He walked Joe once, and also got some exceptional help from third baseman Ken Keltner, who made two stellar grabs to retire DiMaggio in the first and seventh innings.
 Bagby came in with one out in the eighth inning.
 For years afterwards he would tell all who asked what he pitched that night.
 Most reporters over the years usually asked about that night in 1941 when the country watched him end DiMaggio’s streak.
 Jim loved to tell and retell the story.
 “Just fastballs”, Bagby said when asked about pitch selection by interviewer John Holway.
 Bagby continued, “Joe hit one of them hard but he just hit it at somebody.”7 DiMaggio hit into a 6-4-3 double play, Boudreau to Mack to Grimes, which just beat Joe to the bag.
 Ultimately the Yankees won the game, 4-3, but that was distinctly an anticlimax for the evening.

 Jim achieved some professional highlights in 1942 and 1943.
 In both years he led the American League in games started.
 In 1942 he compiled a 17-9 record in 38 games.
 The 1942 season was Jim’s single greatest season.
 He started 35 games and recorded 16 complete games with 4 shutouts, both professional bests.
 His outstanding ERA of 2.96 was also his personal best.
 Jim was a natural selection for that July’s All-Star Game.
 In 1943 he returned to the All-Star Game but in neither year did he see action.
 His 1943 numbers were 17-14 in 36 games while leading the league in innings pitched with 273.
 His ERA of 3.10 however, was closer to his final major league average of 3.96.
 (His father led the American League twice in games, and once each in victories, complete games, and innings pitched.)